Raiden40/ansys-spaceclaim-rve-multi-filler-particle--generator/README.md

 # ansys-spaceclaim-rve-multi-filler-particle--generator
 ANSYS SpaceClaim RVE Multi-Filler Generator is a scripting tool designed to automate the generation of Representative Volume Elements (RVEs) with multiple fillers in ANSYS DesignModeler.
 This script helps in modeling composite materials by efficiently placing fillers within a matrix.

-ANSYS SpaceClaim RVE Multi-Filler Generator is a scripting tool that automates the creation of Representative Volume Elements (RVEs) with multiple fillers in ANSYS SpaceClaim 2023 R2.
-This tool helps in modeling composite materials by efficiently placing fillers within a matrix, enhancing workflow efficiency in computational simulations.

 Features